Raphael-johanne/lizy/README.md

 	1. `env` can be 'dev', 'preprod' or 'prod'.
 	2. `password` is of course encrypted in LIZY for security reason.

-Install default Import/Export Job with this shell command
+Install default jobs with this shell command

 `nodejs console.js connector:install`